microsoft/playwright/docs/src/api/class-request.md

 * since: v1.15
 - returns: <[null]|[string]>

 Returns the value of the header matching the name.
-The name is case insensitive.
+The name is case-insensitive.

 ### param: Request.headerValue.name
 * since: v1.15